aws-samples/aws-account-vending-machine/README.md

 1. Creates a new AWS account.
 2. If provided, creates an organization unit under the root account in AWS Organizations.
 3. Moves the newly created account from the organization root to the newly created organizational unit.
-4. Creates a service control policy and attaches it to the new account.
-5. Assumes the role OrganizationAccountAccessRole in the new account for the following:
+4. Assumes the role OrganizationAccountAccessRole in the new account for the following:
 	- Creating an IAM user with the provided password.
 	- Adding the IAM user to a new group with least privilege permissions to access AWS Service Catalog.
 	- Deploying baseline templates for creating AWS Service Catalog portfolio and products.